GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/05.341-350/09.The-Lord-in-Zion-Reigneth/docs.md

 ---
+title: |
-title: 349.
-The Lord in Zion Reigneth
+    349. The Lord in Zion Reigneth - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 349.
+The Lord in Zion Reigneth.
+The Lord in Zion reigneth!
+Let all the earth rejoice, And come before his throne of grace With tuneful heart and voice; The Lord in Zion reigneth, And there his praise shall ring, To him shall princes bend the knee, And kings their glory bring.
+    keywords:  |
-    keywords: Christ in Song, The Lord in Zion Reigneth, The Lord in Zion reigneth!,
+        Christ in Song, adventhymnals, advent hymnals, The Lord in Zion Reigneth, The Lord in Zion reigneth!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 349. THE LORD IN ZION REIGNETH
+####  Christ in Song,

 ```txt
 1.